-As a disclaimer, I have to mention that if your dog is having any type of weakness or pain in his hind end you need to take him to the veterinarian immediately.
+Note: As a disclaimer, I must mention that if your dog has any weakness or pain in his hind end, you need to take him to the veterinarian immediately.

 DIY Dog Sling Harness

-That's it.
-All you'll need is a sturdy, reliable and soft reusable grocery bag you can get in any supermarket, and a pair of scissors.
+After you get yourself a sturdy, reliable, and soft reusable grocery bag, which you can get in any supermarket, and a pair of scissors, you're all set.

 Open the bag and cut out the two small side panels.

 This creates a ‘U' shaped sling with long handles.